 But seriously, when asked a question about your past, previous employer, family life, education, etc. just be honest.
 Most people that have been in their careers for a while will get it – and if they don’t, it isn’t the right place to work, anyway!

-Last but not least of my interview tips is to smile.
-Don’t come across arrogant, grumpy or difficult!
-Sometimes from awkwardness or from nerves themselves, we can come across in the wrong way!
+Last but not least my interview tips is to smile.
+Don’t come across as arrogant, grumpy or difficult!
+Sometimes from awkwardness or from nerves themselves, we can come across the wrong way!

 To avoid this, simply smile.

 Smile when talking, and smile when listening.
 Have enthusiasm.